Sandeep-mishra1/vpc-and-ec2/README.md

 vpc-and-ec2

-hi my name is sandeep
+hi my name is sandeep, currently working as a aws data engineer in astrosoft tech.